 And that's everything!
-If you run this code with a grid size of 61x61 or larger, you will see the ant eventually settle into a repeating pattern.
+If you run this code with a grid size of $61 \ge 61$ or larger, you will see the ant eventually settle into a repeating pattern.

 Because we designed Cell and GridCanvas to be reusable, we didn't have to modify them at all.
-However, we now have two copies of the main method-one on Conway, and one in Langton.
+However, we now have two copies of main and mainloop-one in Conway, and one in Langton.